francoposa/francoposa.io/content/resources/dev-tools/git-good-1.md

 ```

 Local Git config options will override the global options when using Git within the configured repository.
-If you need to work on a project with different configuration than you would normally use, override that option just for the current repository:
+If a project requires different configuration than your global defaults,
+we can override that option just for the current repository:

 ```shell
 [~/repos/git-demo-repo] % git config pull.rebase false  # no --global flag